provenance-io/provenance/x/exchange/spec/01_concepts.md

 Both Ask orders and Bid orders can optionally allow partial fulfillment by setting the `allow_partial` field to `true` when creating the order.

-When an order is partially filled, the order's same `assets:price` and `assets:settlement fees` ratios are maintained.
+When an order is partially filled, the order's same `assets:price` and `assets:settlement-fees` ratios are maintained.

-This means that:
+Since only whole numbers are allowed, this means that:

 * `<order price> * <assets filled> / <order assets>` must be a whole number.
 * `<settlement fees> * <assets filled> / <order assets>` must also be a whole number.